SimpleSoftwareIO/simple-sms/README.md

 		$sms->attachImage('/path/to/image.jpg');
 	});

->Twilio does not currently support attached images.
+>Currently only supported with the E-Mail Driver.

 <a id="incoming-message"></a>
 ## Incoming Message

-All incoming messages generate a Incoming Message object.
+All incoming messages generate a `IncomingMessage` object.
 This makes it easy to retrieve information from them in a uniformed way across multiple service providers.

 #### Raw

 The `raw` method returns the raw data provided by a service provider.

     $incoming = SMS::getMessage('messageId');
     echo $incoming->raw()['status'];

 >Each service provider has different information in which they supply in their requests.
 See their documentations API for information on what you can get from a `raw` request.